awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 You can use host conditions to define rules that route requests based on the host name in the host header \(also known as *host\-based routing*\)\.
 This enables you to support multiple domains using a single load balancer\.

-A hostname is case\-insensitive, can be up to 128 characters in length, and can contain any of the following characters:
+A hostname is not case\-sensitive, can be up to 128 characters in length, and can contain any of the following characters:
 + A–Z, a–z, 0–9
 + \- \.
 + \* \(matches 0 or more characters\)